kraenhansen/mocha-remote/README.md

  https://mochajs.org/#reporters

 Run with environment variable `MOCHA_REMOTE_REPORTER=min` to provide a default reporter (in this case "min").

+### Exit on error

+If an error occurs client-side, while loading tests, you might want to ensure your CI job fails instead of simply reporting "0 passing".
+To get this behavior, run with `--exit-on-error` (or `MOCHA_REMOTE_EXIT_ON_ERROR=true`).

 ## Alternatively: Installing the server (for a programatic API)